Probing a two-level system bath via the frequency shift of an off-resonantly-driven cavity: Abstract

 \section{Abstract}

-While the main loss channel of planar microwave superconducting resonators has been identified to be related to an external coupling to a two-level system bath, the behavior of such a cavity in an environment strongly pumped by a detuned tone has yet to be fully understood.
-Here, a semi-classical theoretical model describing the interaction of such resonators with the Two-Level Systems is derived, to which experimental datas obtained with different substrate materials are fitted.
-Performing the experiments with different substrates allows the tailoring of fundamental properties of the interacting two-level system bath.
+\sam{} Although the main loss channel of planar microwave superconducting resonators has been identified to be related to an external coupling to a two-level system (TLS) bath, the behavior of such \sam{resonators} in the presence of an off-resonant pump has yet to be fully understood. \sam{Alongside the well-known power-dependent damping, we observe a frequency shift with a conspicuous maximum for intermediate pump power that is attributed to a spectrally asymmetric saturation of the TLSs.
+We derive a semi-classical model that describes both of these effects quantitatively.} The model is validated experimentally by performing a two-tone spectroscopy of several resonators fabricated on various substrates.
+Together with the provided analytic formulas, the technique proposed here is a simple yet powerful tool to \sam{unambiguously identify the presence of a limiting TLS bath, and to} characterize various properties \sam{thereof} , such as its average dephasing rate.